Bhumika1312/Payment_API/README.md

 - Ensure your PayPal sandbox credentials are correctly configured.
 - Check server logs (`console.log`) for any errors or issues during payment initiation.
 - Review PayPal's API documentation for troubleshooting specific errors.

+## Author

+**Bhumika Bhatt**

+## Contributing

+Feel free to contribute by submitting issues or pull requests.
+If you have any suggestions or improvements, let us know!

+## License

+This project is licensed under the MIT License - see the [License](https://opensource.org/licenses/MIT) file for details.

 ## Enjoy! 🌟